Algorithmic analysis towards time-domain extended source waveform inversion: Introduction

-Following the same strategy of space extension and inspired by the idea of differential semblance optimization (DSO) to achieve global convergence \citep{Symes_1998_ASP}, \citet{symes2015algorithmic} developed the so-called extended domain FWI (ESI).
-The key idea is adding extra degrees of freedom which may be unphysical, but effectively fit the observed data through optimization.
-The misfit design switches from a data landscape to a model landscape, providing alternative strategies for updating the model.
-The optimization should decrease the contribution of these added degrees in the extended model space to the synthetic data similar to observed data along iterations.
-The source extension \citep{Huang_2016_MSW}, offset extension \citep{fu2017discrepancy}, source and receiver extension \citep{Huang_2017_FWI} and many others \citep{Biondi_2013_TFI,barnier2020full}, have been shown to be successful in mitigating local minima issues under different settings.
+Following the space extension strategy and the differential semblance optimization (DSO) to achieve global convergence \citep{Symes_1998_ASP}, \citet{Symes_2008_MVA,symes2015algorithmic} developed the so-called extended domain FWI (ESI).
+The key idea is to add extra degrees of freedom to the searching space, which may be unphysical, but effectively fit the observed data through modelling.
+Then, the optimization aims to decrease these added freedom through iterations without compromising the data fit.
+Various extension strategies, including source extension \citep{Huang_2016_MSW}, offset extension \citep{fu2017discrepancy}, source and receiver extension \citep{Huang_2017_FWI} and many others \citep{Biondi_2013_TFI,barnier2020full}, have been shown under different settings that the local minima issue of FWI can be mitigated.

-In this paper, we shall formulate WRI and ESI in one framework, using the Lagrangian-based adjoint-state method.
-By doing so, we shade a new light on some misunderstanding among WRI, ESI, and FWI approaches: the misfit functions of both WRI and ESI can be expressed as the weighted norm of the data residual, where the weighting matrix is parameter dependent.
-Since the regularized Hessian with penalty parameter prevents direct use of time-stepping solver, we present three approaches to implement extended FWI in the time domain.
-We made another attempt to design computationally efficient and memory-frugal methods, which fulfills the low memory promises while showing the inconsistency with the theory.
-This study aims to steer the focus of the community from algorithmic issue to the development of low-memory extended domain methods with good efficiency.
+Attempts have been performed to connect classical FWI, WRI and ESI \citep{van2019note,symes2020wavefield}.
+In this paper, we will formulate WRI and ESI in a unified framework, using the Lagrangian-based adjoint-state method.
+This framework sheds a new light and corrects some misunderstanding among WRI, ESI, and FWI approaches: the misfit functional of both WRI and ESI can be expressed as the weighted misfit functional of FWI where the weighting matrix is parameter dependent.
+We will use a conjugate gradient method to implement time-domain WRI and ESI.
+We will aso discuss on computationally efficient and memory-frugal methods to fulfills the low memory promises.
+This study aims to steer the focus of the community from algorithmic issue to the development of efficient low-memory extended domain methods.